South Tyrol’s Tastemakers: Alois Lageder

 We caught up with Alois Lageder, the fifth generation of a highly esteemed winery in South Tyrol

-I took over the family estate 40 years ago, and I am proud to have been able to put nature in the centre of our creation; over the years we have converted to bio-dynamical farming.
+I took over the family estate 40 years ago, and I am proud to have been able to put nature in the center of our creation; over the years we have converted to bio-dynamical farming.
 In the 1980’s I worked systematically on improving the quality of grapes and wines and have broken new ground to achieve this goal, leading to success worldwide.

 In 1934, my father purchased the manor house and vineyards of the Löwengang estate in the village of Margreid near Bolzano.
 Here he found what he was looking for: excellent exposures not only for white-wine vineyards, but also for full body red wines.
 I’m happy that my son has recently entered the winery – along with me and our team he will work on the future of the estate, by further increasing the quality and elaboration of the terroir in the various wines of our wine region.